 Office for Human Research Protections (OHRP)

 HHS agencies include, for example, the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC).
-Human research funded by these agencies falls under OHRP’s oversight.
+Researching involving humans that is funded by these agencies falls under OHRP’s oversight.
 Research funded by other Federal departments that follow the Common Rule is overseen by the respective departments.